-Innovative developing countries would be more independent and could be able to respond to future epidemics if biosafety laboratories, part cularly BSL-3 units, were integrated into a coordinated system that allows for the ecution of the most complete scientific response.
-This would pave the way is the rapid preclinical development of vaccines and antivirals to emerging the cats.
+Innovative Developing Countries would be more independent and could be able to respond to future epidemics if biosafety laboratories, particularly BSL-3 units, were integrated into a coordinated system that allows for the execution of the most complete scientific response.
+This would pave the way for the rapid preclinical development of vaccines and antivirals to emerging threats.
 This subject becomes of higher interest when we take into consideration that in tropical countries, many of the disease outbreaks may not capture the attention of pharmaceutical industry due to the low financial return.
-The chikungunya vir us is a good example: after almost a decade since its re-emergence in the developing world, no vaccine or specific treatment has been approved.
-In Braz, s ien ists were only able to complete studies on drug repurposing for chikungunya we en the virus was downgraded to a BSL-2 pathogen, which was actually a reponse to the fact that its circulation had become endemic.
-It is unlikely that any of the nighly pathogenic aerosol-generating viruses, such as Influenza A(H5N1) virus an 19 ARS-CoV, SARS-CoV-2, MERS-CoV and Ebola virus, will have their biosafety level low graded - reinforcing the necessity of BSL-3 facilities.
-The downgrading of the biosafety level of a pathogen is often unequivocal evidence of its autochthoncus circulation.
+The Chikungunya virus is a good example: after almost a decade since its re-emergence in the developing world, no vaccine or specific treatment has been approved.
+In Brazil, scientists were only able to complete studies on drug repurposing for Chikungunya when the virus was downgraded to a BSL-2 pathogen, which was actually a response to the fact that its circulation had become endemic.
+It is unlikely that any of the highly pathogenic aerosol-generating viruses, such as Influenza A(H5N1) virus and SARS-CoV, SARS-CoV-2, MERS-CoV and Ebola virus, will have their biosafety level downgraded - reinforcing the necessity of BSL-3 facilities.
+The downgrading of the biosafety level of a pathogen is often unequivocal evidence of its autochthonous circulation.

 The initial risk classification of a given pathogen and its revision is critical to integrate BSL-3 facilities into the public health response to an unfolding epidemic/pandemic.
-For example, when the Zika virus started to circulate in the Americas, the original perception of it being a self-limited disease, along with a previous history of endemic circulation of flaviviruses, made this virus a BSL-2 pathogen.
+For example, when the Zika virus started to circulate in the Americas, the original perception of it being a selflimited disease, along with a previous history of endemic circulation of flaviviruses, made this virus a BSL-2 pathogen.
 Conversely, Zika virus was contrasted by the observation that a viral infection in pregnant women increased the incidence of microcephaly in newborns.
 Thus, in countries where Flaviviruses are not endemic, the vector is exotic or the population is immunologically naïve to Zika virus, higher biosafety requirement is prudent.
 In fact, the causative relationship between Zika virus and teratogenesis highlight that Koch's postulates are still contemporary.
 Thus, the causative relationship between a microorganism and disease should be established, on the bases of laboratory experimentation, which may require high biosafety level facilities.

-Over the past decades, genome sequencing has become much more accessible and the tools to perform metagenomic- and metatranscriptomic-based surveillance more feasible.
+Over the past decades, genome sequencing has become much more accessible and the tools to perform metagenomic- and metatranscriptomicbased surveillance more feasible.
 In the future, newly identified genomes will need to be associated with emerging disease.
 Normally, finding the nucleic acid of a microbe in a clinical sample is not sufficient to implicate it in disease.
-For diseases that are minimally reproduced in animal models or complex culture systems, isolated microorganism must be tested for their ability to cause disease in BLS-3 facilities as an integral part of public health systems.
+For diseases that are minimally reproduced in animal models or complex culture systems, isolated microorganism must be tested for their ability to cause disease in BSL-3 facilities as an integral part of public health systems.
 If a pathogen is fastidious and cannot be cultured, researchers may entail to identify epidemiologically linked individuals with a similar course of illness, within a certain period of time, as an alternative to satisfy Koch's postulates.
 The necessity to verify whether or not an emerging pathogen can be cultured stipulates the necessity to use biocontainment at a level of 3 or above and is even more critical in scenarios short to fulfill Koch's postulates.

-Finally, the COVID-19 pandemics reinforces the necessity fc both cellular and animal BSL-3 laboratories as a fundamental part of the public health cosponse to quickly identify potentially harmful microorganisms and to develcomedical interventions.
+Finally, the COVID-19 pandemics reinforces the necessity for both cellular and animal BSL-3 laboratories as a fundamental part of the public health response to quickly identify potentially harmful microorganisms and to develop medical interventions.